 At Baskett Slough we hiked up to the lookout where children were running wild.
 Eventually they left and we got to enjoy some deer, a hooting Great Horned Owl, and the sunset in peace.
 Minus the gunshots, of course.

 Yesterday we went up to Powell Butte to look for shrikes.
 Again, major fail.
 At least it wasn't raining and the scenery was nice.

 The best bird was probably a Red-shouldered Hawk that I took five terrible photos of and promptly deleted.
 Later on at Whitaker Ponds I got to witness the fact that it's become a dumping ground for animals.
-Christian had told me about a couple of chickens he saw wandering around recently, and he showed me what was left of them...
+Someone had told me about a couple of chickens they saw wandering around recently, and I saw what was left of them.

 We also found a couple of non-wild bunnies that were just hopping around, being bunnies.

 Maybe next time I visit someone will have dumped their pet wolf.